renatahodovan/grammarinator/docs/guide/actions.rst

 =============

 Named actions are similar to anonymous actions in that they are also inline code blocks enclosed in braces.
+However, they have a prefix in form of ``@<name>``, where the name part specifies their purpose.
+There are rule and global level named actions.
+Rule level actions are ``init`` and ``after`` and they define code blocks to be executed before any child node generation (but after :meth:`~grammarinator.runtime.Listener.enter_rule` gets called) and after the generation of all children (but before :meth:`~grammarinator.runtime.Listener.exit_rule` gets called), respectively.
-However, instead of placing them inside rule definitions, named actions are inserted into the global scope.
+Global level named actions place the code blocks into the global scope.
 These named actions allow for the inclusion of custom code that can be utilized across multiple rules or provide global functionality to the grammar.
 They are prefixed with specific directives to indicate their purpose.
 These directives can take one of two values: ``header`` or ``members``.
 These named actions can be defined for both lexer/parser and combined grammars.

-The syntax of named actions looks like:
+The syntax of global named actions looks like:

 .. code-block:: antlr